AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Test Case/debug-test-cases.md

 - A test case must be properly defined before debugging.
 - The application under test should be running and accessible.
 - The necessary environment, test data, and configurations must be prepared.
-- Any debug settings, such as breakpoints or step-by-step execution options, must be configured before starting the debug.

 ## Quick-Start
 1. Open a test case.